BeaverHouse/github-action-exp-target/charts/tag-update/README.md

 It's triggered by the `workflow_dispatch` event, or `workflow_call` event from the source repository.

+> [!NOTE]
+> Auto-merge is only available for public repos if you're using free account or organization.

 ### Steps

 1. Checkout the target repository